 Solving DLL hell is one thing that the .NET Framework and the CLR targeted.
 Under the .NET Framework, you can now have multiple versions of a DLL running concurrently.
 This allows developers to ship a version that works with their program and not worry about stepping on another program.
 The way .NET does this is to discontinue using the registry to tie DLLs to applications and by introducing the concept of an assembly.

-On the .NET Platform, if you want to install an application in the clients place all you have to do is use XCopy which copies all the necessary program files to a directory on the client’s computer.
+On the .NET Platform, if you want to install an application in the client's place all you have to do is use XCopy which copies all the necessary program files to a directory on the client’s computer.
 And while uninstalling all you have to do is just delete the directory containing the application and your application is uninstalled.

 An Assembly is a logical DLL and consists of one or more scripts, DLLs, or executables, and a manifest (a collection of metadata in XML format describing how assembly elements relate).
-Metadata stored within the Assembly, is Microsoft's solution to the registry problem.
+Metadata stored within the Assembly is Microsoft's solution to the registry problem.
 On the .NET Platform programs are compiled into

 .NET PE (Portable Executable) files.
-The header section of every .NET PE file contains a special new section for Metadata (This means Metadata for every PE files is contained within the PE file itself thus abolishing the need for any separate registry entries).
-Metadata is nothing but a description of every namespace, class, method, property etc. contained within the PE file.
+The header section of every .NET PE file contains a special new section for Metadata (This means Metadata for every PE file is contained within the PE file itself thus abolishing the need for any separate registry entries).
+Metadata is nothing but a description of every namespace, class, method, property, etc. contained within the PE file.
 Through Metadata you can discover all the classes and their members contained within the PE file.